lamhq/tech-notes/pages/software-engineering/development/documentation/dev-workflow-simple.md

     git push --set-upstream origin 'feat/MEGA-123/commit-convention'
     ```
 1. Make changes and push them to to your branch.
-1. When you’re satisfied with your work, open a pull request (PR) from your branch to the main branch.
+1. When you're satisfied with your work, open a pull request (PR) from your branch to the main branch.
 The title of the PR must follows [conventional commit format](https://www.conventionalcommits.org/en/v1.0.0/).

 ## Finish a feature